 Customizing the footer

 Like the header, any customizations you make to the footer will display sitewide.
-The options you’re able to customization will depend on how your theme is coded.
+The options you’re able to customize will depend on how your theme is coded.

 In the Debut theme, for example, you can customize which quicklinks are displayed, edit content about your store, and adjust the newsletter optin within the footer.